doofin/java-driver/manual/core/performance/README.md

 #### Immutability and builders

-Statements are immutable: every call to a setter method creates an intermediary copy.
+Statements are by default implemented with immutable classes: every call to a setter method creates an intermediary copy.
 If you have multiple attributes to set, use a builder instead:

 ```java
 SimpleStatement statement = SimpleStatement.builder("SELECT * FROM foo")